 Some people worry that if they are a virgin, they physically can’t use a menstrual cup.
 That is not true—anyone can use a menstrual cup, or should at least feel like they are able to give it a try and see if it’s their cup of tea.
 The type of menstrual product that a person uses shouldn’t be dependent on their status of virginity or their age, but rather on their needs.

-For example, if you have a heavy flow, that’s an important consideration in choosing your menstrual product.
+For example, if you have a heavy flow and a high cervix, that’s an important consideration in choosing your menstrual product.
 The Ruby Cup Medium, for instance, can hold three times of what a super tampon or a pad can hold.
 So if you have a very heavy period, you should be able to use the product that is most convenient for you.
+But if you are not sure about your size, you can always take our quiz to find out:

 And since trying something new is always a little bit scary, we want to make it easier for you.
 That’s why all of our menstrual cups come with a money back guarantee.
 If you don’t feel comfortable with your Ruby Cup within 4 months of your purchase you can either change the size or get a full refund.